Meeting Your Mentor for the First Time? Here Are 15 Must-Ask Questions to Consider

 3. What skills do you think are most important for someone in my position?

-Chances are, your mentor has accumulated the relevant experience you’re looking for, and have walked down the path you’re intending to take.
+Chances are, your mentor has accumulated the relevant experience you’re looking for, and they've walked down the path you’re intending to take.

 4. Can you recommend any resources or activities that could help me grow?